Note: World Bank Group staff are encouraged to review internal resources for additional information specific to Bank staff:

 - When coughing and sneezing, do NOT remove your mask (if you are outside of your home).

-- If you are exposed to someone known or suspected to have COVID-19, and are not fully vaccinated (and boosted, if eligible), you should quarantine for at least 5 days (according to your national health authority guidance) after the last known contact, wear a mask around others for at least 10 days, and monitor your health for symptoms of COVID-19.
-This self-quarantine period should include limiting contact with other household members (sleeping in a separate bedroom, if possible, and wearing a mask around others in your household).
-According to the U.S. CDC, If you are fully vaccinated, you do not need to quarantine unless you have symptoms, but should wear a mask around others for 10 days and get tested 5 days after last exposure.
+- If you are exposed to someone known or suspected to have COVID-19 and are not fully vaccinated (and boosted, if eligible), you should quarantine for at least 5 days (according to your national health authority guidance) after the last known contact, wear a mask around others for at least 10 days, and monitor your health for symptoms of COVID-19.
+This quarantine period should include limiting contact with other household members if possible.
+According to the U.S. CDC, if you are fully vaccinated (and boosted, if eligible), you do not need to quarantine unless you have symptoms, but should wear a mask around others for 10 days and get tested 5 days after last exposure.

-- If you were in a situation with high risk of COVID-19 transmission (such as a large gathering), monitor yourself for 14 days to see if you develop symptoms and follow distancing and masking precautions.
-If the gathering you attended has confirmed COVID-19 cases, discuss with your doctor whether you were exposed and whether you need to quarantine for 14 days and be tested.
+- If you were in a situation with high risk of COVID-19 transmission (such as large gatherings), monitor yourself for 10-14 days to see if you develop symptoms and follow distancing and masking precautions.
+If the gathering you attended has confirmed COVID-19 cases, discuss with your doctor whether you were exposed and whether you need to quarantine for at least 5 days and be tested.

 Certain individuals are at higher risk of severe illness from COVID-19.
 Those who are at higher risk should get vaccinated against COVID-19 as soon as they are able.
 That includes older adults (risk increases with age) and those with certain medical conditions:

 - Cerebrovascular disease;

 - Chronic kidney disease;

 - Chronic liver disease (cirrhosis, non-alcoholic or alcoholic fatty liver disease; autoimmune hepatitis);

 - Chronic lung diseases (including moderate to severe asthma and COPD, see the full list here);